NGWPC/ngencerf-server/Readme_supporting_services.md

 # Other provisioning files in this repository

-None of these are needed to configure the database or Redis; they are listed so that an administrator knows what they are.
+None of these are needed to configure the database or cache; they are listed so that an administrator knows what they are.

 - `gunicorn_conf.py`: Gunicorn hooks used when the server starts under